ccatpham/PoliticalObserver/README.md

     - This will start the react packager which manages a javascript bundle necessary to run the app
 4. Build and run the project using Android Studio
+5. If emulator has issues connecting to the packager, run: `adb reverse tcp:8081 tcp:8081`

 #### Terminal
 1. Navigate to project root directory.
 2. Start the packager by running: `npm start`
 3. Install and run the project on an emulator by running:
 `npm run android` or `react-native run-android`
+4. If emulator has issues connecting to the packager, run: `adb reverse tcp:8081 tcp:8081`